verochq/mobile-assure/README.md

 npm install
 ```

----

 ### 🔑 Environment Variables

-Create a `.env` file in your root directory and add:
+Create a `.env` file in the root of your project and add:

 ```bash
 TMDB_ACCESS_TOKEN=